BreeMad/Customer-Sales-and-Profitability-Analysis/README.md

 ## Key Questions
 ***Product Performance***
 1. **Coffee Consumers Count**
-   How many people in each city are estimated to consume coffee, given that 25% of the
+   What are the 10 most profitable products?

 2. **Total Revenue from Coffee Sales**
    What is the total revenue generated from coffee sales across all cities in the last quarter of 2023?